-A valid Social Security Number (SSN) is required.
-This is a licensed profession and a SSN is required to apply for state certification and complete clinical education requirements.
+A valid SSN or ITIN is required.
+This is a licensed profession requiring a SSN or ITIN to apply for CDPH certification and to complete clinical education requirements.

 CPR - Basic Life Support Provider Card

 CPR certification is required prior to entering the clinical education phase.
 Certification must be American Heart Association: Basic Life Support (BLS) for Healthcare Providers.